 Help to organise your products and services in a way that deepens your brand positioning, as well as aligning with your customers’ decision-making process.

 This clarity can help you motivate the individual segments of your customer base to understand and need the value that your products offer them.
 It creates understanding, connection and motivation to purchase and can be leveraged across all marketing channels.

 Establishing a solid brand architecture is important if you are developing new products and services, sub-brands or brand extensions.
 It can also provide direction during brand identity development and design, and remind consumers of the original brands’ value proposition for the entire brand family.
-Think of Coca-Cola and all their sub-brands and brand extensions, as an example, or of Apple and their necessary brands that creates clear connections to consumer sub-segments.
+Think of Coca-Cola and all their sub-brands and brand extensions, as an example, or of Apple and their necessary brands that create clear connections to consumer sub-segments.

 This is an upfront marketing investment that pays dividends in the long run and allows you to attain maximum brand value by fully leveraging and delivering on the promises of the brand/s.